stfc/PSyclone/doc/user_guide/configuration.rst

                         corresponding ``mapping-TYPE`` value defined.
 ======================= =======================================================

-Here an example of the NEMO section of a PSyclone configuration file.
+Below we show an example of the NEMO section of a PSyclone configuration file.
 Note how the values in ``index-order`` have corresponding mapping entries, e.g.
 ``mapping-lon``, ``mapping-lat`` etc.::